jschoch/electonic_guitar/README.md

 I believe this is GPL but no license was included in the original file.

 The idea here is to create an english version of this software and perhaps make it less hardware specific.

+there is an older version with english comments in teh folder "ELS Russian EN"